Mitch White (baseball)

-Mitchell Harrison White (born December 28, 1994) is an American professional baseball pitcher for the SSG Landers of the KBO League.
+Mitchell Harrison White (born December 28, 1994) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Toronto Blue Jays, San Francisco Giants, and Milwaukee Brewers.
+He has also played in the KBO League for the SSG Landers.

 Amateur career

 White attended Bellarmine College Preparatory in San Jose, California and played college baseball at Santa Clara University.
 He missed his freshman season in 2014 after undergoing Tommy John surgery.
 He returned in 2015 as a relief pitcher and in 2016 became a starter.
-After his sophomore season, he was selected by the Los Angeles Dodgers in the second round of the 2016 Major League Baseball Draft.
+After his sophomore season, he was selected by the Los Angeles Dodgers in the second round of the 2016 Major League Baseball draft.